Student guide: Travel money and travel insurance

 - Replacement of travel documents, credit cards and travellers cheques.
 This aspect of the policy ensures you are covered for the expense of replacing any travel documents, credit cards and traveller's cheques you lost or had stolen while on your overseas trip.

 - Theft of cash.
 If any items such as cash, bank notes, currency notes, postal orders or money orders are stolen, you are covered up to a certain level, which differs from one insurance company to the next.

 Made a search before?
 Retrieve your search results

 Domestic travel insurance

-A domestic travel insurance policy doesn't provide you with coverage in quite so many situations as an overseas travel insurance policy but it's still definitely worth getting.
-A domestic policy will generally cover the following events; cancelled trip arrangements, additional expenses for accommodation and travel due to health issues, accidental death, loss, theft or damaged luggage or personal items, travel delay costs, personal liability, rental vehicle excess.
+A domestic travel insurance policy doesn't provide you with coverage in as many situations as an overseas travel insurance policy but it's still worth getting.
+A domestic policy will generally cover the following events: cancelled trip arrangements, additional expenses for accommodation and travel due to health issues, accidental death, loss, theft or damaged luggage or personal items, travel delay costs, personal liability, rental vehicle excess.

 Insurance for the budget traveller

 Comprehensive insurance policies can be quite expensive and if you are travelling on a budget, the idea of paying so much for a policy might not be that appealing.
 In fact, you might be tempted to avoid purchasing insurance altogether, thinking that you'll be saving some money.
 Unfortunately, travelling without insurance can end up costing you a fortune, especially if you are involved in an accident or fall seriously ill.

 One option is to get a budget friendly insurance policy.
 This type of policy covers the bare minimum but at least it insures you for those situations that would cost you the most.
 Most budget policies cover your medical and hospital expenses as well as personal liability.Back to top